common-workflow-language/cwl-v1.2/concepts.md

 ### <a name="map">`map<>`</a>

+Note: This section is non-normative.

+The
+> type: array<ComplexType> |
+> map<`key_field`, ComplexType>
-The "type: `array<ComplexType> | map<key_field, ComplexType>`" syntax in the CWL specifications means there are two or more ways to write the given value.
+syntax in the CWL specifications means there are two or more ways to write the given value.

 Option one is a array and is the most verbose option.
 In our example here we use the generic`ComplexType`, but